 Preparing for Spring Storms

-Spring brings warmer weather, blooming flowers and a nice change from the bitter winter weather.
-Although spring brings many things to look forward to, it also can bring storms which can lead to flooding, hail, lightning strikes, heavy rains and more.
-Knowing how to take precautions can help ensure your spring season goes by smoothly.
+Spring brings warmer weather, blooming flowers and a welcome change from winter.
+It can also bring fast-moving storms that lead to hail, lightning strikes, heavy rain and more.
+A little preparation now can help protect what matters most—and help your spring season go a lot more smoothly.

-First, check your gutters and downspouts.
-Remove any foliage or buildup that might have accumulated so rainwater drains properly - preventing leaks, water damage and flooding.
-Repair any cracks or holes in your gutters and downspouts A healthy gutter system will prevent damage to your foundation, which is the building block of a healthy home.
+Start with your gutters and downspouts.
+Clear out leaves and debris so rainwater can drain properly—helping prevent leaks and water damage around your home.
+Repair any cracks, loose connections or holes you find.
+A healthy gutter system also helps protect your foundation, which is the building block of a healthy home.

 Share This:-